sid-sethi/F3UTER/Snakemake/F3uter_drosophila_eval/README.md

-# Pipeline for reproducing F3UTER evaluation on drosophilla known 3'UTRs
+# Pipeline for reproducing F3UTER evaluation on drosophila known 3'UTRs

 This `snakemake` pipeline extracts known 3'UTRs from dm6 GTF, calculates omic features, makes 3'UTR predictions using F3UTER and evaluates its performance.